 Know that time in the chair doesn’t mean productivity

 Being in the office at 7 am and not leaving it until 7 pm does not make you productive.
-You could just be sitting there playing Candy Crush on your phone.
+You could just be sitting there Learning Languages on your phone.
 And that’s the rub: there are so many distractions, even at your desk!
 Where inspiration hits isn’t the issue: you just have to run with it.
 You could be sitting on the sofa and have some great ideas for future blog posts, so go with it and put them in your editorial calendar right there and then!

 One way maximize your productivity and minimize distraction is to have time in your day when all your notifiers are off.
 Turn your phone to ‘do not disturb’ and disconnect.

 Tip: If you’re worried about missing an urgent call from the school or your kid’s camp, put their numbers as a favorite and have these calls bypass the do no disturb sign!